Platform9-Community/csi/rook/README.md

 # CSI with ROOK and ceph on Platform9 Managed Kubernetes Freedom Plan
 Rook turns distributed storage systems into self-managing, self-scaling, self-healing storage services.
-It automates the tasks such as deployment, configuration, scaling, upgrading, monitoring, resource management etc. for the distributed storage like ceph on top of kubernetes.
-It supports multiple storage providers Ceph, EdgeFS, CockroachDB etc. ceph being the favourite one.
+It automates the tasks such as deployment, configuration, scaling, upgrading, monitoring, resource management for the distributed storage like ceph on top of kubernetes.
+It has support for multiple storage providers lik Ceph, EdgeFS, CockroachDB etc. ceph being the favourite one.

 # Prerequisites:
 1. platform9 freedom tier with three worker nodes and one Master node